 The Leadership Rehab Rounds (LRR) is a Rehab Sector* initiative that brings together students, postdoctoral researchers, faculty and invited external experts to share detailed information about their completed projects, comprehensive research programs and current events topical for rehabilitation science.

-DATE: February 4, 2026
+DATE: May 20, 2026

 Each Leadership Rehab Rounds will consist of a maximum 40-minute talk, a 10-minute scientific question period.
 Presenters will range from senior students and postdoctoral researchers presenting results of completed projects and faculty presenting completed projects, program overviews, or topical commentaries and tutorials.
 Presenters are strongly encouraged to come prepared to share the successes and challenges of their professional journey with the audience.